Facts about John Scotus

 John Duns Scotus Biography

 A member of the Franciscan Order, Scotus taught in Oxford, Paris and Cologne (where he died), embraced Aristotelian philosophy and founded the branch of Scholasticism later called Scotism, a critical response to the teachings of Thomas Aquinas.
-Called Doctor Subtillis (“The Subtle Doctor"), Scotus upheld the notion of the separate nature of a rational and independent soul, modified the ontological argument put forth by Anselm and defended the primacy of divine will over intellect.
+Called Doctor Subtillis (“The Subtle Doctor”) for his deep-thinking ways, Scotus upheld the notion of the separate nature of a rational and independent soul, modified the ontological argument put forth by Anselm and defended the primacy of divine will over intellect.

 Scotus was beatified by Pope John Paul II in 1993, but has not been canonized as a saint.

 Followers of John Duns Scotus were called Scotists and “duncemen” (after his middle name).
 Their strong opposition to the revival of classical studies during the Renaissance led to use of the word “dunce” to mean an uneducated person or a numbskull… It is only coincidence that “SCOTUS” is also the modern-day acronym for the Supreme Court of the United States.